-Hello, my name Rosa I'm a 34 years old Algarve autochthone (that means that my family is from here and I was raised here also), I studied psychology in Lisbon, but soon realized living in the city is not for me.
+Hello, my name Rosa I'm a 36 years old Algarve autochthone (that means that my family is from here and I was raised here also), I studied psychology in Lisbon, but soon realized living in the city is not for me.
 I felt the urge to return to my fathers lands, certified organic for over 15 years now, to avoid their abandon in time and the loss of all traditional oral knowledge regarding the managing of orchards in a water scarcity situation.
-So I did, and in the meanwhile I gave birth twice (8 yrs + 4 yrs old boys).
-I've been here for 7 years now, transforming the old houses into eco-tourism lodgements, searching for new strategies to make the farm profitable but also sustainable and self-sufficient in food.
+So I did, I've been here for 9 years now, transforming the old houses into eco-tourism lodgements, developing new strategies to make the farm profitable but also sustainable and self-sufficient in food.
 Our aim is also to be self-sufficient in energy by the end of the decade but because of the size of the farm and lack of economical resources it's taking longer.

 We are in the natural reserve of the marshlands of Castro Marim and VRSA, a Ramsar Convention protection area (protection for waterbird migrations), where you can watch rare birds.
 We aim to construct a small ornithology observatory.

 The farm has different areas to work on:

 A) the managing of the basic agriculture with 2 ha of adult fig trees (400), 2 ha of baby figs trees, 6 ha of baby orange trees, 2 ha of centenary olive trees, 50 ha of carob trees, 50 ha of marshlands where we extract sea salt traditionally (hand harvested) and Flor de Sal (the salt flower), 4 ha of almond trees

 B) the transformation area: making jams, aromatic olive oil, bath salts, jellys, etc.